|

 The Knights of Columbus is the world's largest Catholic

-family fraternal service organization with 1.7 million
+family fraternal service organization with nearly 2 million

 members.
 It provides members and their families with